GriffithUniLibrary/digital-tools/content/prep/backup.md

 ---
 section_id: Preparation
 nav_order: 2
-title: Backup
+title: Data management
 topics: Storage; Reliability; Sync; Backup
 description: >
     Find a place to put your research data.
 Don't lose it.
 Keep it secure.
 # youtubeid: moJgWrD6dwg
 ---

-{% capture aboutstorage %}
+Carefully considering your research data management early can save you a lot of headaches later.
+For example, your data storage location is critical.
+It needs to be three things:

-Your data storage location is critical.
-It needs to be three things: reliable, secure, and backed up.
+- Reliable
-{% endcapture %}
+- Backed up
-{% include alert.html text=aboutstorage color="warning" %}
+- Secure

 ## Reliability

-It's much better for reliability to entrust your data storage to a cloud provider.
+It's advisable to synchronise a copy of your research data to a cloud service.
 Cloud providers host data on servers with 'failover redundancy', meaning if one server ever fails, another is ready to take its place instantly.
 This is how they can advertise '99.999% uptime'.

 {% include modal.html button="What do you mean by 'reliability'?" color="secondary" title="About reliability" text="Reliability means there's a very low chance that the medium you've recorded your data on will fail.
 Modern computer hard drives are fairly reliable, but every drive will fail eventually.
 Laptop hard drives in particular can be less reliable." %}